sachagavino/chemdiskpy/README.md

 m.grid.set_mcmonowavelength_grid(1e-1, 2e3, 100, log=True) # in microns.
 This grid will be used for the computing of the local radiation field.
 ```

-### RADMC GRID
+### RADMC3D GRID
-- Typically, the grid is spherical for model with a central object like disks:
+- Typically, the grid is spherical for model with a central object like disks (but can be cartesian if needed):

 ```
 m.set_spherical_grid(rin, rout, nr, ntheta, nphi, log=True)